 - (In many cases) worse benefits than large corporations

-- The majority of time being spent on manual administrative work
+- the perception that the majority of time is being spent on manual administrative work

-- Reliance on old, obsolete tech and processes (paper, fax, server based software, etc)
+- Reliance on old, obsolete tech and processes (paper, fax, non-cyber secure on-site servers, etc)

 - Slow-moving workflows that make governments projects take substantially longer than private-sector ones